James Bullough Lansing: Career

 Lansing and Decker moved to Los Angeles where they set up a business manufacturing loudspeakers.
 It was called the Lansing Manufacturing Company.
 Just before the company was registered on March 9, 1927, Lansing changed his name from James Martini to James Bullough Lansing at the suggestion of his future wife, Glenna.
 Most of his brothers had adopted the surname Martin, two of which (Bill and George) came to LA to work with him.

 Decker was killed in an airplane crash in 1939 and Lansing Manufacturing Company began to suffer financial difficulties without his business guidance.
 Altec Service Corporation bought Lansing Manufacturing Company in 1941, seeing the company as a valuable source for loudspeaker components.
 The combined company was named Altec Lansing.
 James B. Lansing was made VP of Engineering with a five-year contract.

 In 1946, Lansing left the company on the day his contract expired and started a new company called "Lansing Sound, Incorporated".
 Altec Lansing had a problem with that name's similarity to trademarked brands they had developed, so James Bullough Lansing renamed his new company "James B. Lansing Sound, Incorporated".
 Eventually, this became shortened to JBL on product branding and then officially as the company name.

+James Lansing was noted as an innovative engineer, but a poor businessman.
+At the end of 1948, only their second year, JBL had an operating loss of $2500.
+By the beginning of 1949, the company had moved headquarters four times in three years, causing disruption in production, and JBL was struggling to pay its suppliers.
+In late 1949, the company's debts had reached $20,000.

 Death

-James Lansing was noted as an innovative engineer, but a poor businessman.
-As a result of deteriorating business conditions and personal problems he committed suicide, hanging himself from an avocado tree outside his San Marcos ranch home on September 29, 1949, aged 47.
+Lansing committed suicide, hanging himself from an avocado tree outside his San Marcos ranch home on September 29, 1949, aged 47.
+He is buried at Inglewood Park Cemetery in Los Angeles.
+At the Audio Engineering Society's 1958 convention, Lansing was posthumously awarded a Citation "for contributions to loudspeaker design."